pujoheadsoft/mockcat/README.md

   it "createConstantStubFn" do
     v <- createConstantStubFn "foo"
     v `shouldBe` "foo"
-    shouldApplyToAnything v
+    shouldBeCalledAnything v
   it "createNamedConstantStubFn" do
     v <- createNamedConstantStubFn "const" "foo"
     v `shouldBe` "foo"
-    shouldApplyToAnything v
+    shouldBeCalledAnything v
 ```
 ### Flexible stub functions
-Flexible mock functions can be generated by giving the `createMockFn` function a conditional expression rather than a concrete value.
+Flexible mock functions can be generated by giving the `mock` function a conditional expression rather than a concrete value.
 This can be used to return expected values for arbitrary values or strings that match a specific pattern.
 This is also true for the stub function when generating a mock of a monad type.
 ### any